MEPMA To Monitor Rajiv Awas Yojana

 The final draft will be placed before the Legislative Assembly after incorporating necessary modifications, duly considering suggestions and feedback from all stakeholders.

-filed in: Development, Govt.
-Schemes, Rajiv Awas Yojana
+filed in: Development, Government Schemes, Rajiv Awas Yojana